an0rak-dev/workbook/blog/content/project/avatar.md

 contains the global state of the game, not all the meshs... that the purpose of a `Level` (if I take the UnrealEngine vocab.).

-Here's what I got for the moment :
+Here's what I got for the moment:

 ![A Blue window with a multicolored gradient rectangle in it](/projects/avatar/first_draw.jpg)